This is the first chapter of a series covering everything a personal trainer should know about the career and the industry.

 Why a general personal training certification should be your entry point into the fitness industry

-Earlier, I just touched on why I think a general personal training certification is a must for anyone wanting to enter the industry.
+Earlier, I just touched on why I think a general personal training certification is necessary for anyone wanting to enter the industry.

 But I’d like to expand on that a little.

-For those who study to become a personal trainer, especially if they have never worked in the fitness industry before, or hold other types of certifications, a personal training certification that covers all the basics will teach you several important key concepts that form the basis of your knowledge going forward.
+For those who are studying to become a personal trainer, especially if they have never worked in the fitness industry before or hold other types of certifications, a personal training certification that covers all the basics will teach you several important key concepts that form the basis of your knowledge in the future.

-These are used every day as a personal trainer as you go about your job, working with clients of all types.
+These are used daily as a personal trainer as you do your job, working with clients of all types.